yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Loading resources on the web today is hard.
 At the very least, it's hard to do in an optimal way.
 But, it's getting better.
-And browsers are heavily investing in improving it significantly.
+And browsers are investing heavily in improving it significantly.

 ## What to do?

-We went through many different subjects throughout the chapter, so it's easy to lose track of what's is theoretical and what is actionable.
+We've covered through many different subjects throughout the chapter, so it's easy to lose track of what is theoretical and what is actionable.

 Below is a checklist you can go over to refresh your memory, and find things to focus on to improve your site's performance: